THE VFA PIONEER HISTORIES PROJECT

 JW: How would you say your involvement in the ‘70s, in the Second Wave, affected your personality?
 We hear how it affected you professionally, but how did it affect your private life?

-NS: Answering that takes a little delving into my emotional state at the time.
-I had just graduated from law school or was about to graduate from law school.
-I had no idea what I was going to do professionally with this law degree.
+NS: It gave me self-confidence and a sense of purpose that affected my private as well as professional life.
+When I graduated from law school, I had no idea what I was going to do professionally with my law degree.
 I had no mentors, and I was floundering, really.
 Getting involved with the women’s movement saved my life because it gave me a purpose.
-It gave me camaraderie with other women, and it was a righteous exercise.
+It generated self-confidence that allowed me to leave an inadequate marriage, to learn to love a new partner and to have a child.